jake-knerr/cogent/README.md

 I believe that the popularity of React is due to the encapsulation of HTML, CSS, and JavaScript code into the concept of a component, with the JavaScript definition as the primary face of a component.

-Cogent also aims to componentize a web app by unifying HTML, CSS, and JavaScript, while also providing a state management pattern.
+Cogent also aims to componentize a web app by unifying HTML, CSS, and JavaScript.
 Cogent is a pattern and a set of conventions, not a code-based framework.
 Cogent is simple and prioritizes ease of use at the cost of more boilerplate and less "magic".

 ### Overview

 #### An app is a hierarchy of components.

-#### A component "owns" a slice of the application state if it is the first component that needs the state, or is the first shared parent of the components that need the state.

-"State" is any data used or displayed by the application.

-#### Components that own state are the only component that can mutate the state.

-They can expose public methods that can be called by other components that affect the state, but external code cannot change the state otherwise.

 #### A component is an object that wraps a single HTMLElement that is its view.

 Think of HTML/CSS as the language to describe the view.

 #### A component's API is both the API exposed by the object wrapper and the wrapped HTMLElement (view).

-#### External code cannot use the view's API to read or mutate a component's child or descendent Nodes.
+External code cannot use the view's API to read or mutate a component's child elements.
+Child elements of the wrapped HTMLElement are not part of the API.
+They are private to the component.

 To change the internal structure, the component must expose methods to do so using methods on the object wrapper.

-#### Notifications of state updates flow downwards from the owning component.
+#### When application state changes, notifications and reactions to the change must flow downwards from parent to child components.

-Child components can read or update state-owned higher up, but the notification of the state change should flow downwards to each interested component in a top-down manner.
+Child components can read or update state used higher up in the component hierarchy, but the notification of the state change should flow downwards to each interested component in a top-down manner.

-This ensures that parents react to changes before their children.
+This ensures that parent components react to changes before their children.

-#### Child components can "lift state up" by calling callbacks passed to them or by using the service pattern.
+#### Child components can "lift state up" and trigger notifications in parent components by calling callbacks passed to them or by using an application store service.

-More on the service pattern later.
+A store service could be available to all components and provide a way to read state, update state, and send update notifications in a downwards manner.

 ### API